 PTSD Recovery for Veterans - The Benefits of NADA's Acupuncture Protocol

-I never knew my Father was a Navy Seal . . . not until the day of his memorial almost thirty years later.
+I never knew my Father was a Navy Seal . . . not until after his passing, on the day of his memorial almost thirty years later.

 We all knew he'd served in the Navy, but that was it.
 He never talked about his service in the Korean War, nor his multiple tours in Vietnam, and he served right up until the very end.
 In later years, as a civilian, he never made comment on the modern-day wars, such as the Persian Gulf or any of the other international conflicts blasted across the news.

 He just kept his head down, chain smoked, played old-time jazz on the piano, tended to his beloved Koi in the back-yard pond, and tinkered with his classic 64’ Thunderbird.
 He also worked and lost a hundred odd jobs over the years to make ends meet.
 He barely slept.
 Sometimes his hands shook for no reason.

 Planes and helicopters overhead made him go instantly still . . . waiting, listening, and then eventually breathing again once they'd passed.
 Committing to get-togethers – like birthdays, weddings or graduations, was hard for him. . . “too many people,” he always said – but it frustrated me no end.
 I missed getting to really know him more.

 POST TRAUMATIC STRESS DISORDER (PTSD)

 Post Traumatic Stress Disorder (PTSD) is often a silent, albeit destructive condition that millions of military service men and women grapple with when returning from deployment.
 In my Father's era (Korean, Vietnam), it was not even considered a "condition," and there were few resources to support those suffering through it.